Tamminhdiep97/agent_no_framework/README.md

 1. **Planning**: The planner agent decides which specialist agents handle each part of the user's request.
 2. **Execution**: The orchestrator runs the selected agents, calling tools as needed.
 3. **Synthesis**: Results from agents are combined into a final, user-facing answer.

+**Agent Scratchpad Specifics:**
+- Each agent in the agent_scratchpad has its own internal scratchpad for detailed reasoning and thought processes
+- Agents can use multiple tools in sequence to complete complex tasks
+- Scratchpad logs capture the full reasoning process and tool interactions
+- Supports specialized agents like NewsAgent and MathAgent with domain-specific capabilities

 ## Example Use Cases